smeggins/RedAcademyPong/README.md

 ## Beta 1.15

     paddles.js
-        -Made both paddles able to move smoothly and independantly of each other.
+        -Made both paddles able to move smoothly and independently of each other.
-            -took a while, spent a long time trying to get keypress to work over seperate key up and down checks but at the end of the day this works...
+            -took a while, spent a long time trying to get keypress to work over separate key up and down checks but at the end of the day this works...

 ## Beta 1.14